Inside the Waistband Holsters

 Our AIWB Holsters have an added wedge to keep the grip of the gun tucked into the body.

 Please note that the cant angle and/or ride height will vary slightly depending on the firearm size and make or model.
 For IWB Holsters we recommend a forward cant, Small of Back (palm out draw) we recommend a reverse cant angle, and for appendix carry we recommend a straight draw for a good firing grip.

 All IWB Holsters come with a sweat shield.
 The size will vary depending on the make/model of the firearm.
 All sweat shield are rounded so as not to pose a risk of getting caught in the trigger guard.

 The wait time is due 100% to order volume and the amount of custom options we offer.
-Since we provide every custom option you can think of, along with every firearm mold available, we often get very involved holsters that no other company can make.
-This means that while your order may be very simple and straight forward, we most likely have 35 other holsters from the same day that you ordered that are very complicated.
+Most of our holster are made to order.
+This means that while your order may be very simple and straight forward seeming, we most likely have 35 other holsters from the same day that you ordered that are very complicated.
 So please be courteous and patient as we will not speed up the production process that could possibly result in a lesser quality product.